 “The past 19 months have been outrageously challenging, and not just because of COVID.
 In the States we’ve also been coping with political unrest, racial and gender-based violence, and catastrophic weather events.
 What I want folks to know is that it’s okay if they’re not okay right now.
 If they feel exhausted, if they’re having trouble staying focused or motivated, that’s a normal response to everything they’ve been coping with for the last year and half.”

-Those are the words of certified compassion fatigue educator Jessica Dolce, instructor for the Maddie’s® Shelter Medicine Program at the University of Florida Compassion Fatigue Strategies online course, which begins Oct.
-18 and has been updated for the 2021 session to include new research and resources on empathic strain, moral distress, and vicarious-trauma informed organizational practices.
+Those are the words of certified compassion fatigue educator Jessica Dolce, instructor for the Maddie’s® Shelter Medicine Program at the University of Florida Compassion Fatigue Strategies online course, which has been updated to include new research and resources on empathic strain, moral distress, and vicarious-trauma informed organizational practices.
 The refreshed course will also include resources to help students cope with pandemic-related stress, such as Stress First Aid skills.

 “COVID has significantly exacerbated the workplace conditions that lead to burnout,” said Dolce.
 “Workloads are up, resources are down, change is constant, and uncertainty remains high.
 Right now, organizations are either significantly understaffed or are staffed by new, inexperienced workers who have not yet had time to build their competence.
 This puts an enormous strain on their remaining, more experienced staff, as well as managers and leaders.
 But when individuals and teams have the resources and tools they need to cope with stress and distress it can reduce the harmful impacts of stress, even when those stressors are long-lasting.”